 Has an annual income as defined in Appendix “A”; at the time of admission that does not exceed the income limits (maximum incomes by family size established by HUD) posted in the HA offices.

+Assets do not exceed the limits described later in this plan.

 Provides documentation of Social Security numbers for family members or certifies that they do not have Social Security numbers (Citizens and lawfully present noncitizens who state that they have not been assigned a SSN by the SSA, should make such declaration in writing and under penalties of perjury to the PHA.
 The PHA should maintain the declaration in the tenant file); and

 Meets the Applicant Selection Criteria including completing the HA-approved pre-occupancy orientation session if requested; and